TrueBlocks/trueblocks-core/README.md

 # Recent Migrations

-Complete any applicable [Migrations](https://github.com/TrueBlocks/trueblocks-core/blob/develop/MIGRATIONS.md) which contains important information.
+Unless you're new to TrueBlocks, you should consult the [Migrations Page](https://github.com/TrueBlocks/trueblocks-core/blob/develop/MIGRATIONS.md) which contains important information.

 # TrueBlocks Core